f5devcentral/f5-automation-labs/docs/class2/module4/lab1.rst

 2. During the installation of the super-netops-container there were several github repositories cloned, all of which are mapped to the ``/home/snops/`` directory.

 Execute: ``cd /home/snops/f5-automation-labs/jenkins`` to access our folder containing the Jenkins Pipeline Files

-3. The Jenkins files are located alongside the f5-newman-wrapper files we've used in the previous labs, setup this way only out for ease of learning.
+3. The Jenkins files are located alongside the f5-newman-wrapper files we've used in the previous labs (setup this way was for ease of learning).
 You may place this tools in different structures in your environment.

  File Locations: